 Extension of a lane closure time beyond the Allowable Lane Closure Hours, except as approved by VDOT, is not acceptable and bears a User Fee charge.
-Lane User Fees for failure to restore all lanes to traffic by the designated times are indicated in Table 2.10.A below.
-Monetary values will be provided in the upcoming Addendum.
+Lane User Fees for failure to restore all lanes to traffic by the designated times are indicated in Table 2.10.A.
 Violation of these restrictions will incur graduated User Fee's in 15, 30, 45, and 60 minute intervals at the rate detailed for every 15 minutes intervals and will continue until all lanes are restored to traffic as defined herein.
 The User Fees begin at the point in time in which the violation occurs.
 In cases in which special dispensation has been given to restrict lanes beyond the specified times, the lane user fees will apply from the end of the Department approved time.
 Restoration of traffic shall mean the completion of all construction work, the removal of all traffic control devices and signs and removal of all workers, materials, and equipment from the roadway.